-First Ser nester Second d Semester
+First Semester Second Semester

-CORE 1012 CORE 1022
+CORE CORE

-CORE 1023 CORE 1053
+CORE CORE

-CORE 1043 CHEM 1014
+CORE CHEM

-MATH 1034 1 MATH 2014 1
+MATH MATH

-CHEM 1004 CORE 2113
+CHEM CORE

 16 hours 16 hours

-&lt;sup>1Mathematics courses below calculus and analytic geometry cannot be counted toward a degree in engineering.
+1Mathematics courses below calculus cannot be counted toward a degree in engineering.
 A student with adequate preparation as shown by his high school credits and admission test score will be permitted to take calculus without the prerequisites of MATH 1034.

-First Sem ester Sec ond Semester
+First Semester Second Semester

-MATH 2024 MATH 3034
+MATH MATH

-PHYS 2004 PHYS 2014
+PHYS PHYS

-CORE 1113 CORE 2213
+CORE CORE

-ECON 2013 CORE 2123 OR 2223
+ECON CORE 2123 OR 2223

-CSCI 1044 CORE 1123
+CSCI CORE

 18 hours 17 hours

 Third year: MATH 3043; CORE 2323, 2423 and two courses from 3113, 3123 and 3133; two hours of Physical Education activities; PHYS 1112, 2123, 2133, 3004, 3123; SPCM 1003.
-Students who are interested in engineering should consult the curriculum of the Department of Physics on page 130 for the Engineering Physics Option.
+Students who are interested in engineering should consult the curriculum of the Department of Physics on page 132 for the Engineering Physics Option.